MicrosoftDocs/Viva/Viva/insights/Tutorials/pbi-bc-sales.md

 <br><iframe width="800" height="486" src="https://msit.powerbi.com/view?r=eyJrIjoiMzM3YTk5ZjAtMWI3OC00NTZkLWEzYTMtMmM5NWJkNGVhMDI5IiwidCI6IjcyZjk4OGJmLTg2ZjEtNDFhZi05MWFiLTJkN2NkMDExZGI0NyIsImMiOjV9&embedImagePlaceholder=true" frameborder="0" allowFullScreen="true"></iframe>

+To find the template for the Sales business continuity dashboard, go to the [Query designer](https://workplaceanalytics.office.com/en-us/Analyze/QueryDesigner/NewQuery).
+For complete steps, see [Set up the dashboard](#set-up-the-dashboard).

 ## Prerequisites

 Before you can run the queries and populate the dashboard in Power BI, you must:

-* Be assigned the role of Analyst in Viva Insights.
+* Be assigned the role of Analyst in Workplace Analytics.
 * Have the latest version of Power BI Desktop installed.
 If you have an earlier version of Power BI installed, uninstall it before installing the new version.
 Then go to Get Power BI Desktop to download and install the latest version.

 ## Set up the dashboard

 >[!Note]
->This dashboard is currently only available in English and will only work with data generated from the English version of Viva Insights.
+>This dashboard is currently only available in English and will only work with data generated from the English version of Workplace Analytics.
 Before running the required queries, confirm or change the browser language to **en-us** in the app's URL: <https://workplaceanalytics.office.com/en-us/Home/>

-1. In [Viva Insights](https://workplaceanalytics.office.com/), select **Analyze** > **Query designer**.
+1. In [Workplace Analytics](https://workplaceanalytics.office.com/), select **Analyze** > **Query designer**.
 2. In **Create** > **Other templates**, select **Sales business continuity** to see the required setup steps, and then in step 2, select **Set up** next to **Sales business continuity** (or **Domain collaboration** per **Step 7**).
 3. When prompted, select or confirm the following query settings: